A typical interview process for this position consists in three stages:

 Behavioral and personal questions will be similar every time you interview for a job of a mechanical engineer.

-While you will not face a tough competition in this interview (unless you apply for a job with Google, or with General Electric), you still have to show the hiring managers the value you can bring to their company, and demonstrate your engineering skills.
+While you will not face a tough competition in this interview (unless you apply for a job with Google, or with General Electric, or other popular employer), you still have to show the hiring managers the value you can bring to their company, and demonstrate your engineering skills.